Skip to navigation

 "Domestic Relationship" Under Pennsylvania Law

-Domestic violence charges happen against a certain person who is considered "family or household members" including:
+Domestic violence charges happen against a certain person who is considered “a family or household member,” including:

 • intimate dating partners (both current and former),